OF BROKEN PIECES

 THE ARTISTRY OF HOPE, HEALING, AND RESTORATION

-I realized at its core, this Japanese art form expressed the belief that something broken does not lose value or beauty; in fact, the breakage is part of the broken vessel's history; a redemption story which makes it even more beautiful.
-It was God's redemption story for us.
+Kintsugi is a Japanese art form that expresses the essence of something broken or imperfect not losing value or beauty.
+Instead, the breakage is part of the broken vessel's history; a redemption story that makes it even more beautiful for having been broken.